• Skip to primary navigation

 For spicy jalapeño margaritas

-To turn this recipe into THE BEST spicy margarita, just muddle fresh jalapeño slices with your lime juice before mixing the rest of the ingredients.
+To turn this recipe into a spicy margarita, just muddle fresh jalapeño slices with your lime juice before mixing the rest of the ingredients.
 For more heat, aim to use about ¼ of a jalapeño per margarita.
 For less heat, start with about an ⅛th.
 Remember - when you muddle, the goal is to crush the jalapeño (and particularly the seeds) to release flavor and heat into your drink.

 Tip!
 Choosing a spicy jalapeño